-Check out how I created this sweet DIY Children’s Pony Costume using fleece!
-The hood with a fleece-tied mane was a fun project that turned out so cute!
+Does your child dream of being a cute pony for Halloween?
+Learn how I made a fun pony costume using fleece.
+The hood with a fleece-tied mane was such a fun project and it turned out so cute!

-For Halloween this year, my daughter asked to be a pony!
-I had a lot of fun creating this cute pony costume for her!
+For Halloween this past year, my daughter asked to be a pony!
+I had a lot of fun creating this cute pony costume for her using cozy fleece.
 Our Halloweens are usually cold, so my go-to Halloween fabric is fleece.
-Not only is it inexpensive – especially when on sale – but I love that it doesn’t fray so I don’t need to finish my edges.
+It goes on sale often at Joann Fabrics and I love that it doesn’t fray so I don’t need to finish my edges.
 This definitely helps sewing go quickly!

-I used fleece to make my daughter’s Baby Dragon costume a couple years ago and I also used fleece – the exact same colors as this pony – to make my son a lion costume when he was two.
-I actually used some of the fleece left over from that lion costume for the pony – which made me super happy to use some materials from my stash!
+I have used fleece to make other Halloween costumes for my kids including my daughter’s Baby Dragon costume a couple years ago and a fleece lion costume for my son.
+I actually used some of the fleece left over from that lion costume for the pony – which made me super happy to use some materials from my stash.

-I had the hardest time figuring out how to create the mane!
+The hardest part was figuring out how to create the mane!
 After several failed attempts – including an entire night of sewing individual strips of fleece onto the hat – I finally thought of trying to tie the fleece like you do for those popular no-sew tie blankets.
 This worked so well!
 The knot helped the fleece stick out straight, which was perfect for the mane!

 Below you can see a few pictures of the tail – which was done the exact same way as the mane.
 I cut long rectangles of four different colors of fleece – about 6″ x 20″.
 I positioned two rectangles on either side of the zipper/center back seam and stitched them down along their center line.
 This now gave me four layers of fleece on each side.
 I cut the fleece into 1″ strips and knotted two layers together.
 I ended up with four rows of knotted fleece, two on either side of the zipper!